Overseas Police clearance

 Visit the Australian Federal Police webpage about national Police checks.
-Request a National Police Check and ensure you check Code Number 21 in Section 8.
+Request a National Police Check and ensure you select code 43 (Overseas Employment - Teaching).

 Visit the Royal Canadian Mounted Police webpage about criminal record checks.
 If possible, please request a Vulnerable Sector check, however if unable to obtain a Vulnerable Sector Check, please request a name-based criminal record check or a certified criminal record check from the Royal Canadian Mounted Police.